-Feature 5 Global Reporting Initiative (GRI) Sustainability Accounting Standards Board (SASB) United Nations Global Compact (UNGC) Task Force on Climate- related Financial Disclosures (TCFD) What do these frameworks involve? helps businesses, governments and other organizations understand and communicate their impacts on issues such as climate change, human rights, and corruption. specific guidance framework used primarily to help publicly traded companies determine the financial materiality of sustainability-related information for disclosure to the SEC (USA) and the implement universal sustainability principles; A way for companies to support and advance the UN's Sustainable Development Goals, which have been adopted by all UN member recommendations on climate-related financial disclosures that are applicable to organizations across sectors and jurisdictions.
-Framework structure There are two primary groups: Universal standards and topic-specific standards.
+Feature 5 (GPI) Sustainability Accounting Standards Board (SASB) Task Force on Climate- related Financial Disclosures (TCFD) What do these frameworks involve?
+An international independent standards organization that helps businesses, governments and other organizations understand and communicate their impacts on issues such as climate change, human rights, and corruption.
+GRI is the most widely used reporting framework, with 82% of the world's largest 250 corporations reporting in accordance with GRI Standards. specific guidance framework used primarily to help publicly traded companies determine the financial materiality of sustainability-related information for disclosure to the SEC (USA) and the public. implement universal sustainability principles; A way for companies to support and advance the UN's Sustainable Development Goals, which have been adopted by all UN member disclosures that are applicable to organizations across sectors and jurisdictions.
+Framework structure There are two primary groups: Universal standards and topic- specific standards.
 The universal standards, also called the "100 Series of the GRI Standards" includes three standards to use in preparing a sustainability report. making SASB metrics comparable from company to company within an identified peer group. consists of ten principles intended for incorporation into companies' value systems and business operations.
 The SDG program provides 17 lofty goals with a 2030 target date for attainment. organizations comply with existing mainstream reporting requirements, rather than impose additional Materiality contemplates that materiality may have a different meaning for financially material sustainability information.
-Materiality under the SASB framework is determined exclusively through the lens of the "reasonable investor," the definition of which has been established by the not intended to be used to narrowly identify specific material information, but rather as goal-oriented guideposts for companies seeking to attain the SDGs that organizations assess materiality for climate-related in the same way they determine the materiality of other information included in Stakeholder audience investors, labor, civil society and governments. investors and other providers of financial capital. business, government, investors and civil society. investors and other providers of financial capital.
+Materiality under the SASB framework is determined exclusively through the lens of the "reasonable investor," the definition of which has been established by the courts. not intended to be used to narrowly identify specific material information, but rather as goal-oriented guideposts for companies seeking to attain the SDGs that organizations assess materiality for climate-related in the same way they determine the materiality of other information included in Stakeholder audience investors, labor, civil society and governments. investors and other providers of financial capital. business, government, investors and civil society. investors and other providers of financial capital.